juanfont/headscale/docs/ref/remote-cli.md

    ```

    You should now be able to see a list of your nodes from your workstation, and you can
-   now control the `headscale` server from your workstation.
+   now control the headscale server from your workstation.

 ## Behind a proxy

-It is possible to run the gRPC remote endpoint behind a reverse proxy, like Nginx, and have it run on the _same_ port as `headscale`.
+It is possible to run the gRPC remote endpoint behind a reverse proxy, like Nginx, and have it run on the _same_ port as headscale.

 While this is _not a supported_ feature, an example on how this can be set up on
 [NixOS is shown here](https://github.com/kradalby/dotfiles/blob/4489cdbb19cddfbfae82cd70448a38fde5a76711/machines/headscale.oracldn/headscale.nix#L61-L91).